michaelwnau/ussf-portal/docs/development.md

 ### Local Development with Keystone CMS

 You can also use Docker Compose to spin up all services plus the external Keystone CMS by running `yarn cms:up`.
-This will start all above services plus Keystone.
+This will start all above services plus Keystone, which can be accessed at `localhost:3001`.

-Read more about the Keystone app at the [ussf-portal-cms repo](https://github.com/USSF-ORBIT/ussf-portal-cms), and access the local instance at `localhost:3001`.
+#### Additional Keystone CMS commands
+- Run required services (`yarn services:up`)
+- Run Keystone in dev mode (`yarn dev`)
+- Run portal client (`cd ../ussf-portal-client && yarn dev`)

+_or_

+- Build Keystone Docker image:
+  - `docker build -t keystone .`
+- Run Docker image:
+  - `docker run -p 3000:3000 --env SESSION_SECRET=$SESSION_SECRET --env DATABASE_URL=$DATABASE_URL keystone`

 ### MongoDB in Docker